Over-the-air localization SDK for Flutter apps. No more unnecessary app updates.

 permission for Android devices.

-, an update of min platform versions is required:
+requires an update of min platform versions:

 - Android: Required Android SDK 21 or newer (update minSdkVersion